-All prior authorizations are based on a specific standardized list of services.
-The table below outlines the key functions of the UM program.
+All prior authorizations are based on a specific standardized list of services:

-Eligibility and Oversight Resource Management Quality Management Eligibility verification Prior Authorization and referral management Satisfaction evaluation of the UM program using Member and Provider input Benefit administration and interpretation Pre-admission, Admission and Inpatient Review Utilization data analysis Verification that authorized care correlates to Member's medical necessity need(s) & benefit plan Referrals for Discharge Planning and Care Transitions Monitor for possible over- or under-utilization of clinical resources Verifying of current Physician/hospital contract status Staff education on consistent application of UM functions Quality oversight Monitor for adherence to CMS, NCQA, State and health plan UM standards
+Eligibility and Oversight Resource Management Quality Management

+Eligibility verification Prior Authorization and Satisfaction evaluation of

+referral management the UM program using

+Member and Provider

+input

+Benefit administration and Pre-admission, Admission, Utilization data analysis

+interpretation and Inpatient Review

+Verification that authorized Referrals for Discharge Monitor for possible overcare correlates to Planning and Care or under-utilization of

+Member's medical Transitions clinical resources

+necessity need(s) &

+benefit plan

+Verifying of current Staff education on Quality oversight

+Physician/hospital contract consistent application of

+status UM criteria

+Monitor for adherence to

+CMS, NCQA, State and

+health plan UM standards

-For more information about Molina's UM program, or to obtain a copy of the HCS Program description, clinical criteria used for decision making, and how to contact a UM reviewer, access the Molina website or contact the UM department.
+For more information about Passport's UM program, or to obtain a copy of the HCS Program Description, clinical criteria used for decision making, and how to contact a UM reviewer, access the Passport website or contact the UM department.

-Medical Groups/IPAs and delegated entities who assume responsibility for UM must adhere to Molina's UM Policies.
-Their programs, policies and supporting documentation are reviewed by Molina at least annually.
+Medical Groups/IPAs and delegated entities who assume responsibility for UM must adhere to Passport's UM Policies.
+Their programs, policies and supporting documentation are reviewed by Passport at least annually.